-The valid issue price applicable for the settlement is the net asset value calculated on the next-but-one Austrian banking day following the banking day on which the custodian bank/depositary receives the order, by no later than 2 p.m. where the order is placed through an electronic system or otherwise by no later than 1:30 p.m. (this includes where an order is placed by fax, email or telephone), plus any applicable subscription fee.
+The valid issue price applicable for the settlement is the net asset value calculated three Austrian banking days after the banking day on which the custodian bank/depositary receives the order, by no later than 2 p.m. where the order is placed through an electronic system or otherwise by no later than 1:30 p.m. (this includes where an order is placed by fax, email or telephone), plus any applicable subscription fee.
 This excludes savings fund agreements, from the second deposit payment onwards; in this case, the settlement date is the day of the month agreed in the savings fund agreement.
 The value date on which the purchase price shall be charged is one banking day (excluding Good Friday) after the settlement date.

-10. Methods and terms of unit redemptions and payouts and circumstances under which redemptions or disbursements may be suspended
+11. Methods and terms for the redemption and payment of units and circumstances under which these may be suspended